dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-bellis-dnsext-multi-qtypes.md

 # IANA Considerations

-IANA is requested to assign a new value in the DNS EDNS0 Options registry.
+IANA is requested to assign a new value in the DNS EDNS0 Option Codes registry.

 # Acknowledgements